Jonathan-Gander/LocalizableChecker/README.md

 Then run the tool, tap any key to start... and wait.
 As it will open each file for each key, it may take long.

-If you are impatient and feel anxious of seeing nothing printed, you can add a set `anxiousMode` to `true`.
+If you are impatient and feel anxious of seeing nothing printed, you can set `anxiousMode` to `true`.
 I will print everytime a key is found in your project.

 ## Licence